Code-Institute-Submissions/ci-milestonetwo/README.md

 the values from the .csv file but patience I was able to figure it out.
 I would have moced this code to the testing repo but that was too full with the maps so I solved the issue there.

+I had some issues with the with the maps.js for the hotels.
+The use of Google Maps APIs is tricky but all the information and code is there and its just a matter of using it right.
+When I was adding the stadium to the hotel map along with all the green hotel icons.
+When I searched the Google Places API keeps the list of all the results so I had to add the stadium to the end of the results so that it would be shown too.
+Most of the code for this was from the APIs but when I encountered a problem searching on Google along with StackOverflow provided the answers need to resolve the issues. while researching I was able to learn that you can use some custom items for the marker so I replaced the original red marker in the stadiums map with a rugby_ball.png I found.

 ## Validation

 I have checked the code on [https://validator.w3.org/nu/#textarea]